NIH Green Labs Program

 For additional information, please contact the Green Labs Program Manager,

-A note of appreciation: The NIH Green Labs Program is adapted from My Green Lab, a non-profit organization which collaborated with Universities in California including UC Davis, UC Santa Barbara, UC Santa Cruz, UC San Francisco, and UC Los Angeles, to develop a Green Lab assessment tool.
+A note of appreciation: The NIH Green Labs Program is adapted from My Green Lab, a non-profit organization that has collaborated with many universities in California including UC Davis, UC Santa Barbara, UC Santa Cruz, UC San Francisco, and UC Los Angeles, to develop a Green Lab assessment tool.
 The NIH Green Labs Program was developed to fit the circumstances and priorities of NIH laboratories.